SuyashLakhotia/blog/_posts/2020-05-25-komodo-national-park.md

 <p class="image-caption">Sunrise at Mt.
 Kelimutu</p>

-After a quick visit to another traditional village nearby, we hopped onto a twin-rotor plane back to Labuan Bajo from a nearby local airport (which only opened for certain hours in the day when an airplane was due to take-off / land) and caught a flight back home from Komodo Airport the next day.
+After a quick visit to another traditional village nearby, we hopped onto a twin-rotor plane back to Labuan Bajo from the local airport (which only opened for certain hours in the day when an airplane was due to take-off / land) and caught a flight back home from Komodo Airport the next day.